Ullaakut/Bloggo/README.md

 # Bloggo

-Bloggo is a blog CRUD that uses JWT tokens for authorization.
+Bloggo is a self-hosted blogging CMS.
+Or at least it will be.
+One day.

+For now it's essentially a CRUD with an authentication/authorization layer.

+Front-end incoming.

 <p align="center">
     <img src="images/bloggologo.png" width="350"/>